dennis-1240-cdm/sudoku_slove/README.md

-# A project for AI Lab class in Van Lang University.
+# A project for Course Introduction to AI in Van Lang University.
 # Sudoku Solver AI.
 ## Pre-installation
 ```bash